• Skip to primary navigation

 Fill with cannoli cream

-STEP FOUR: Line your baking sheet with parchment paper.
+Step four: Line your baking sheet with parchment paper.
 Roll your cookies into balls and lightly press them down with your fingers.
 You should get about 14 large cookies.

-STEP FIVE: Using the back of a teaspoon, press down the centers of your cookies to create a well for your cream.
+Step five: Using the back of a teaspoon, press down the centers of your cookies to create a well for your cream.
 Then place about 1 tablespoon of your cannoli cream mixture into the center wells of each cookie.

-STEP SIX: Chill your cookies in the fridge for 30 minutes.
+Step six: Chill your cookies in the fridge for 30 minutes.

-STEP SEVEN: Bake your cookies at 350 degrees for 14 minutes.
+Step seven: Bake your cookies at 350 degrees for 14 minutes.
 Take out and let completely cool.

 Expert tips